-Morgan was a well-respected American leader known for his extensive service record throughout the war.
-He saw action at the Battles of Lexington and Concord, the failed invasion of Quebec, the pivotal Battle of Saratoga, as well as countless others.
+Morgan’s extensive service record throughout the war gained him respect among the troops and leadership.
+He saw action at the Battles of Lexington and Concord, the failed invasion of Quebec, the significant 1777 Battle of Saratoga, and countless others.

 Morgan made a name for himself after recruiting a contingent of Virginia sharpshooters known as “Morgan’s Riflemen” who played a pivotal role throughout the war.

 The man extensively studied his opponents to anticipate their battlefield tactics and was well-prepared to face Tarleton at Cowpens.
-Even more important, he knew the makeup of his forces extremely well and accounted for the strengths and weaknesses of each of his units.
+Even more important, he knew his forces extremely well and accounted for the strengths and weaknesses of each unit.

 Traditionally, militia units were less reliable to stand their ground when British forces charged with bayonets.
 Morgan thus relied upon a defense in depth approach to allow his militia units to fire on the British at close range, then fall back to regroup behind other more experienced units.